77Han329/CVPractical/README.md

 We would like to thank our supervisor **Johannes Schusterbauer** for his invaluable support throughout the project.
 In particular, he provided the implementation of `compute_fid.py`, which enables comprehensive evaluation of generative diversity through FID, sFID, Inception Score, Precision, and Recall.

-We also gratefully acknowledge the authors of **SiT (Scalable Interpolant Transformer)** for their excellent work, which forms the foundation of our experiments.
+We also gratefully acknowledge the authors of **SiT: Exploring Flow and Diffusion-based Generative Models with Scalable Interpolant Transformers** for their excellent work, which forms the foundation of our experiments.
 - Paper: [SiT: Exploring Flow and Diffusion-based Generative Models with Scalable Interpolant Transformers](https://arxiv.org/pdf/2401.08740)
 - Code: [https://github.com/mxbi/sit](https://github.com/willisma/SiT)